usnistgov/ndn-dpdk/app/pdump/README.md

 SLL is chosen instead of Ethernet because:

 * By the time faceID is determined, the Ethernet header is already removed.
-* In addition to Ethernet faces, NDN-DPDK also supports [socket faces](../../iface/socketface) where no Ethernet headers exist.
+* In addition to Ethernet-based faces, NDN-DPDK also supports [socket faces](../../iface/socketface) where no Ethernet headers exist.